TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 33/Job 33.28.md

 ---

-He hath redeemed my soul from going into the pit, And my life shall behold the light.
+He has redeemed my soul from going into the pit.
+My life shall see the light.'